ani1100/busSeatAllocationSystem/README.md

 * Trips is also been scheduled for BUSID - ABC1 and ABC2 on 1st January,2025 from Jammu to Amritsar (Stoppages - Jammu -> Katra -> Amritsar).
 * Some seats are already booked for representation purpose.
 This is enough for sample purpose.
+## Application Navigation

-Bus details can be viewed by searching bus id's.
-New buses can also be registered from Bus Registration Screen. <br>
+* Bus details can be viewed by searching BUSID's.
+* New bus can be registered from Bus Registration Tab.
-Have already scheduled trips for ABC1 and ABC2 on 1st January,2025 from Jammu to Amritsar.
-New Trips can also be scheduled for every bus and also booking details for scheduled trips can be downloaded in the form of pdfs. <br>
-Customer can book seats according to their preference from Customer Seat Booking screen.
-Enter departure location as "Jammu", arrival location as "Amritsar" and departure date as "1st January,2025" and book seats as you want to. <br>
+* Customer can book seats from Customer Seat Booking Tab.
+Try entering Start Location as "Jammu" and End Location as "Amritsar" and Departure Date as "1st January,2025" to see the results.
+Choose bus and book seats.
+* New Trips can be scheduled for registered bus.
+(Search a bus and click on bus scheduling)
+* Booking details for scheduled trips/completed trips can be downloaded in the form of pdfs.(Search a bus and click on scheduled trips and then,click on View pdf)
-Try to experiment as you want to.
-Everthing is validated !!.
+* Try to experiment as you want to.
+Everthing is validated for the best performance of the user!!.